 - Add 1/2 cup chopped strawberries to pancake or waffle batter.

-- Blend a handful of strawberries with one banana and 3/4 cup low fat milk or unsweetened soy beverage for a refreshing start to your day.
+- Blend 1/2 cup of strawberries with 1/2 of a banana and 1 cup low fat milk or unsweetened soy or pea beverage healthy start to your day.

 - Add sliced strawberries to a mixed green salad.
 They pair especially well with spinach salad.